A Multilevel Method for Self-Concordant Minimization: Abstract

 \section{Abstract}

-The analysis of second-order optimization methods based either on sampling, randomization or sketching has two serious shortcomings compared to the conventional Newton method.
-The first shortcoming is that the analysis of the iterates is not scale-invariant, and even if it is, restrictive assumptions are required on the problem structure.
+The analysis of second-order optimization methods based either on sub-sampling, randomization or sketching has two serious shortcomings compared to the conventional Newton method.
+The first shortcoming is that the analysis of the iterates has only been shown to be scale-invariant only under specific assumptions on the problem structure.
 The second shortfall is that the fast convergence rates of second-order methods have only been established by making assumptions regarding the input data.
-In this paper, we close the theoretical gap between the theoretical analysis of the conventional Newton method and randomization-based second-order methods.
-We propose a Self-concordant Iterative-minimization - Galerkin-based Multilevel Algorithm (SIGMA) and establish its super-linear convergence rate using the well-established theory of self-concordant functions.
-Our analysis is global and entirely independent of unknown constants such as Lipschitz constants and strong convexity parameters.
+In this paper, we propose a randomized Newton method for self-concordant functions to address both shortfalls.
+We propose a Self-concordant Iterative-minimization-Galerkin-based Multilevel Algorithm (SIGMA) and establish its super-linear convergence rate using the theory of self-concordant functions.
 Our analysis is based on the connections between multigrid optimization methods, and the role of coarse-grained or reduced-order models in the computation of search directions.
 We take advantage of the insights from the analysis to significantly improve the performance of second-order methods in machine learning applications.
-We report encouraging initial experiments that suggest SIGMA significantly outperforms the state-of-the-art sub-sampled/sketched Newton methods for both medium and large-scale problems.
+We report encouraging initial experiments that suggest SIGMA outperforms other state-of-the-art sub-sampled/sketched Newton methods for both medium and large-scale problems.